TUM-DSE/TNIC-main/README.md

 TNIC is a trusted NIC architecture on top of hardware accelarators that aims to provide a secure trusted networking API for building trustworthy distributed systems while keeping the trusted computed base (TCB) minimal and veriable.

 We build TNIC on top of SmartNICs, i.e., specifically we built our prototype on top of Alveo U280 from Xilinx.
-We evaluated TNIC compared to other TEEs (SGX, AMD-SEV) and we applied it to four applications (more info in the paper, the code in TNIC-sw).
-Lastly we conducted a security analysis of TNIC system operations to proof that is verifiable.
+We evaluated TNIC compared to other TEEs (SGX, AMD-SEV) as root-of-trust for networked systems.
+We applied it to four applications (more info in the paper!) and we conducted a security analysis of TNIC system operations to proof that is verifiable.

 You can find more details in our [ASPLOS'25 paper](TBA).